Health Benefits of Growing the Mighty Microgreen

 The nutritional value of each green will depend on the type of plant or herb it is.
 Leafy greens will be rich in beta-carotene, iron, calcium, vitamin K, and even vitamin C. Darker greens will contain more lutein and zeaxanthin.
 Purple or redder microgreens will contain many more rich antioxidants.

 Apart from nutrients, microgreens pack a lot of flavor into their little frames, often much more than the mature plants.
 This makes them a powerful addition to salads, soups, sandwiches, veggie burgers, and many more recipes and meals.
 They make an excellent garnish too.
 Just know that a little often goes a long way, especially for the more potent and spicy varieties like basil and mustard.

 The choices for microgreens are near endless.
 Mustard, kale, arugula, endive, spinach, basil, watercress, cabbage, lettuce, cilantro, parsley, celery, chard, and chervil are just the beginning.
-You can also use a few vegetables you wouldn’t expect as microgreens, like turnip, radish, broccoli, carrot, beets, peas, sunflower, amaranth, and kohlrabi.
+You can also use a few vegetables as microgreens you wouldn’t expect, like turnip, radish, broccoli, carrot, beets, peas, sunflower, amaranth, and kohlrabi.
 There are many more, each one with its unique flavor, texture, coloring, and nutrients.

 Get started today.
 All you need is a small space, a little bit of soil, a packet of seeds, and water, and in a couple weeks you’ll be getting a tasty vitamin kick in your food.